Whatsapp Icon

 Rash: Many patients report developing a rash as a side effect of chemotherapy and targeted therapies.
 These rashes can be itchy and range from mild to severe.
 Using mild soap and skin products free from fragrances and alcohol can help prevent irritation.

-Its important for patients and caregivers to report any skin changes to their healthcare provider, who can recommend appropriate interventions or referrals to dermatology if necessary.
+Patients and caregivers need to report any skin changes to their healthcare provider, who can recommend appropriate interventions or referrals to dermatology if necessary.
 During treatment, the skin needs extra care and attention, so a gentle, supportive approach is key.
 Patients are also encouraged to focus on nutrient-rich foods that promote skin health, such as fruits, vegetables, whole grains, and nuts, which offer vitamins and antioxidants to support the body during this challenging time.

 Image illustrating common skin dryness experienced by cancer patients.